Anomalous dimension and quasinormal modes of flavor branes

 We checked that the equations of motion corresponding to the fluctuation of scalar and pseudoscalar decouple from each other like \cite{Bu:2018trt}.
 Here, we ignore the fluctuation of the pseudoscalar similar to \cite{Ishigaki:2021vyv}, where they perturbed the gauge and scalar fields.
 Also in \cite{Ishigaki:2020vtr} fluctuations on pseudoscalar and gauge fields have been studied.
 Its interpretation from the AdS/CFT correspondence has been studied in \cite{Myers:2007we}.
 One finds that near the boundary, on the world volume of the D7 brane embedding, the leading term in the expansion of this field determines the phase of the quark mass while the subleading term determines the expectation value of the related boundary operator.

 We use the same simple ansatz as \cite{BitaghsirFadafan:2020lkh}, which introduces the phase of quark mass as the following \bea \psi_0=b z \eea in which $b$ is an axial field and $z$ is one of the boundary field theory space directions.
+As \cite{BitaghsirFadafan:2020lkh}, a more general ansatz than equation \eqref{psi}, in which the pseudoscalar can also have non-trivial dependence on the holographic radial direction $u$, would be $\psi = b\,z + \psi(u)$.
+In addition of the new term proportional to $\lambda(\rho)$ in the DBI action \eqref{dbi1}, the argument of \cite{BitaghsirFadafan:2020lkh} is unchanged and $\psi$ should not depend on $u$.
 In the presence of a magnetic field, a similar ansatz has been considered in \cite{Kharzeev:2011rw, Bu:2018trt} and the chiral helix studied.
 As it was studied in \cite{BitaghsirFadafan:2020lkh}, in the presence of an electric field, the $b$ field causes interesting transport due to the axial anomaly.
 In this paper, we take this ansatz and expect that our study could be related to such phenomena when the anomalous dimension of quark condensate has been added.